python/cpython/Doc/library/multiprocessing.shared_memory.rst

 .. class:: SharedMemory(name=None, create=False, size=0, *, track=True)

-   Create an instance of the :class:`!SharedMemory` class to either create a new shared memory block or attache to an existing shared memory block.
+   Create an instance of the :class:`!SharedMemory` class for either creating a new shared memory block or attaching to an existing shared memory block.
 Each shared memory block is assigned a unique name.
    In this way, one process can create a shared memory block with a particular name and a different process can attach to that same shared